C&D Facility Certification

 If your facility wishes to accept loads of mixed C&D Debris from projects within the RecycleSmart service area and be listed on the RecycleSmart Green Halo account, please apply for facility certification.
 Facilities that accept source separated C&D materials and materials for reuse / repair do not need to apply.

 On or before December 31, 2021, facilities listed on the RecycleSmart Approved C&D Processing Facility list and the RecycleSmart Green Halo website, must obtain certification through one of the certification procedures outlined below:

 Certification Procedure Option One: Simplified Facility Certification

-The simplified facility certification procedure is for facilities that accept loads of mixed C&D Debris and are currently third-party certified (within the past 12 months) by another city, county or professional evaluator.
-Please complete this simplifed application and email your complete application to firstname.lastname@example.org.
+The simplified facility certification procedure is for facilities that accept loads of mixed C&D Debris and have used a professional or municipal facility certification procedure by a third-party verifier (within the past 12 months) to evaluate facility operations.
+Please complete this simplifed application and email your complete application to email@example.com.
 If you have questions about this application procedure please email or call RecycleSmart at (925) 906-1801.

 Facility Certification Option Two: Municipal Recovery Certification (MRC)

 RecycleSmart, Zero Waste Sonoma and Solano County have partnered to develop a third-party C&D processing facility assessment and certification procedure called Municipal Recovery Certification (MRC).
 MRC will be used to evaluate mixed C&D facilities for their ability to meet AB 939, CALGreen, and local C&D Ordinance diversion requirements.

 The purpose of the Municipal Recovery Certification assessment is to:

 - Provide a regional facility certification process, creating efficiencies for use by multiple jurisdictions.